 The Association is an Associate member of LARA, the Motoring Organisations’ Land Access and Recreation Association.
 Such membership includes policy making and enables the interests of all its members to be represented.

-The Association is represented on the MSA Cross-Country (previously Off-Road) Committee, the specialist committee representing off-road motor sport which advises the Motor Sports Council who make the rules for all British motor sport disciplines which are applied by the MSA.
+The Association is represented on the Motorsport UK Cross-Country Committee, the specialist committee representing off-road motor sport which advises the Motor Sports Council who make the rules for all British motor sport disciplines which are applied by Motorsport UK.

 The Association is listed in the Motor Vehicles (off road events) Regulations 1995 as an authorising body.